The Safest and Most Dangerous Places in Grand Mound, WA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Grand Mound is $446 per year, which is $19 less than the national average and $165 less than Washington's state average.
-Below we compare cities similar to Grand Mound:
+The overall cost of crime per resident in Grand Mound is $446 per year, which is $19 less than the national average and $165 less than Washington's state average.
+The comparison below uses cities similar to Grand Mound:

 • In Concrete, WA, crime costs $1,390 per person, which is $944 more than in Grand Mound.